DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-12-07-including-information-about-subject-knowledge-enhancement-ske-courses.md

 For primary mathematics, we include:

-> If you need to improve your primary mathematics knowledge, speak to the training provider about applying for a [subject knowledge enhancement (SKE) course](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/subject-knowledge-enhancement).
+> If you need to improve your primary mathematics knowledge, you may be asked to complete a [subject knowledge enhancement (SKE) course](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/subject-knowledge-enhancement).

 ## Future considerations